yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 		--> guarantee there is an entry in LOCALLOCK for the resource lock; the values do not matter actualy;
-			XXX do we really need LOCALLOCK for resource lock, since we must access share memory for resource lock;
+			Question: do we really need LOCALLOCK for resource lock, since we must access share memory for resource lock;
+			Answer: it is mostly used for ResLockWaitCancel
 		--> since no LOCALLOCK guard, so a process/transaction may increase the LOCK fields more than once;
-			XXX is this necessary? do other places handle this properly? e.g, deadlock detector and pg_locks?
 		--> find the corresponding ResQueue
-			XXX when exception occurs here(cannot find ResQueue in ResQueueHash), LWLockReleaseAll is called, so partition LWLock would be released also, if other processes modify the LOCK fields concurrently, is there any risk?
-			XXX should reduce the LOCK before release all lwlocks in CATCH?
 		--> check the ignorecostlimit
 			--> ResCleanUpLock(no waking up needed)